spiral/docs/components/validation.md

 # Validations
-Spiral provides simplistic way to validate incoming user data by providing `Spiral\Validation\ValidatorInterface` interface which is bindined by default to `Spiral\Validation\Validator` class.
+Spiral provides a simple way to validate incoming user data by providing an `Spiral\Validation\ValidatorInterface` interface which is attached by default to the `Spiral\Validation\Validator` class.

 ## ValidatorInterface
-Before we will start working with validations let's quickly take a look at `ValidatorInterface` to see what methods are available for us.
+Before we start working with validations, let's quickly take a look at `ValidatorInterface` to see what methods are available to us.

 ```php
 interface ValidatorInterface